 It’s clear that the state is focused on the future and is working hard to ensure its residents have access to top-notch education through a variety of excellent schools and with the help of generous financial aid programs.

 In New Mexico, there are 39 higher education institutions, according to a 2018-2019 report by the National Center for Education Statistics (NCES).
 Of those, 28 are public schools, 3 are non-profit private schools, and 8 are for-profit private schools.

 The NCES also looked at the tuition and fees at New Mexico’s 4-year public institutions.
 In-state students paid an average of $6902 per year, one of the lowest rates in the nation.
 Out-of-state students paid around $18,350, also among the lowest.

 Students in the western states may pay even less, thanks to New Mexico’s partnership with the Western Interstate Commission for Higher Education (WICHE).
 WICHE’s Student Exchange Program allows residents to enroll in degree programs at any of the 16 participating states and territories for no more than 150% of the in-state tuition rate.

 About Online Colleges in New Mexico

 Today, at the University of New Mexico (UNM) 42% of students take at least one online course each semester.
-The school offers more than 20 online degree programs, in a wide variety of subjects, including Business Administration, Chicana & Chicano Studies, Construction Management, Dental Hygiene, Education, Native American Studies, Technology & Training and many more.
+Much like online colleges in New Jersey and online colleges in New York, the school offers more than 20 online degree programs, in a wide variety of subjects, including Business Administration, Chicana & Chicano Studies, Construction Management, Dental Hygiene, Education, Native American Studies, Technology & Training and many more.